teholm/amazon-guardduty-hands-on/README.md

 # Getting Hands On with Amazon GuardDuty

 This repository walks you through a scenario covering threat detection and remediation using [Amazon GuardDuty](https://aws.amazon.com/guardduty/); a managed threat detection service.
 The scenario simulates an attack that spans a few threat vectors, representing just a small sample of the threats that GuardDuty is able to detect.
 In addition, we look at how to view and analyze GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
-The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the resources needed to simulate attacks and in some cases auto-remediate the GuardDuty findings using a combination of [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [AWS Lambda](https://aws.amazon.com/lambda/) Functions.
+The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the resources needed to simulate attacks and auto-remediate the GuardDuty findings using a combination of [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [AWS Lambda Functions](https://aws.amazon.com/lambda/).

 > Ensure you are using an AWS IAM User with Admin privileges for this scenario.